WHERE TO TAKE PHOTOS WHEN YOU HAVE TO STAY INSIDE

 Allerton Park Visitor Center, Monticello: Most people think of Allerton for outdoor photos.
 But there is some indoor spaces, too.
 The Mansion isn’t always open, but the visitor’s center is.Greenhouse environments are often great for indoor photos.
 Open daily, 9-5.
 Get a cup of coffee or a snack while you’re there.

 The Orpheum Children’s Science Museum, downtown Champaign: What a fun place to take pics.
 Worth the price of admission.
 Limited hours, however.

-A few Champaign favorites include Cream and Flutter in downtown Champaign; the new Pekara on Springfield and Prospect; Hopscotch Bakery in Champaign; and Avionics on First Street.
+A few Champaign favorites include the Pekara on Springfield and Prospect; Hopscotch Bakery in Champaign; and Avionics on First Street.
 In Urbana, try Caffe Paradiso, made recently famous by former President Obama’s stop there; Cafeteria and Company downtown; or the very spacious Broadway Food Hall.
 All of these places have different hours, so check first.

 For private businesses especially, be aware that photo shoots may not always be welcome in those establishments.

 Hotels can be great especially if large groups are involved.
 Of course, not all hotels make good photo backdrops.
 A couple of the most popular options:

 – The I-Hotel and Conference Center, Champaign (next to State Farm Center).
 The most grand lobby area in town, there are is a ton of interesting artwork around the conference center as well.
 Always well decorated at the holidays, too.